Whether you're cooking for a big family holiday or indulging in some classic Southern flavors, you'll love this easy recipe!

 Reheat

-To reheat leftover Southern baked ham, let it thaw overnight in the refrigerator.
+To reheat leftovers, let them thaw overnight in the refrigerator.
 Place bone-in ham face-down in a baking dish and add about a cup of water to the bottom of the pan.

 Cover the dish tightly with foil and bake at 325 degrees F until the internal temperature reaches 140°F. You can easily reheat individual slices in the microwave, too.